humanbydefinition/p5.asciify/repo_assets/wiki/02_Usage.md

 ## `drawAsciify()`

-Similar to the `draw()` function in `p5.js`, the `drawAsciify()` function is specific to the `p5.asciify` library, and is executed automatically after ASCII conversion has been applied to the canvas.
-This function can be used to apply additional post-processing steps on top of the ASCII conversion, like applying a CRT filter.
+Similar to the `draw()` function in `p5.js`, the `drawAsciify()` function is specific to the `p5.asciify` library, and is executed automatically after ASCII conversion has been applied to the canvas, which happens every time the users `draw()` function has finished executing.
+This function can be used to apply additional post-processing steps on top of the ASCII conversion, like applying a CRT filter for example.

 ## The `p5asciify` object